Department of Engineering Technology

 Typically Offered: Spring.

 Course Description: Studies the principles and applications of various types of DC and AC generators and motors, methods of power control, using thyristor devices, solid-state AC and DC motor drives and servo mechanisms, microcontrollers control applications for motor drives, interface to programmable logic control systems, inverters, converters, and cycloconverters; principles of three-phase power systems; transformers; generation, transmission, motors/generators, and three-phase power relationships.
-Course content is equivalent to EET 422.
 Three hours lecture.
 Prerequisite(s): MET 322.

 MET 452 Automation and Process Control Technology Credits: 4